Joshfairhead/Joshfairhead/README.md

 ### Hallo!
 Do you like my badge?

 I chose it because I'm the air, trees, soil and water - embodied living universe both on the macro and micro scales.
-This might sound a bit hippie but like you, I probably wouldn't exist without them.
 <br> </br>
 In that regard, I'm simply asserting that I dont exist in a vacuum and neither do you!
 Thats it - were connected as part of this giant autopoietic network that is cognizient and probably conscious on every level! ✨